netxms/netxms-doc/admin/data-collection.rst

 Agent caching mode
 ==================

-Agent caching mode allows metric data to be obtained while connection between server and agent have been broken.
+Agent caching mode allows metric data to be obtained for the time being while connection between server and agent have been broken.
 This option is available for metrics, table metrics and proxy SNMP metrics.
 Not implemented for proxy SNMP table metrics and DCIs with custom schedule.
 In the absence of connection to the server collected